-St. Phoebe C.
+St. Phoebe Ce

-Reverend Deacon Nicholas Denysenko, Ph.D. is the Director of the Huffington Ecumenical Institute at Loyola Marymount University in Los Angeles, California, where he also holds the position of Associate Professor of Theological Studies, Bellarmine College of Liberal Arts.
+Reverend Deacon Nicholas Denysenko, Ph.D.
+Reverend Deacon Nicholas Denysenko, Ph.D. is the incoming Jochum Professor and Chair at Valparaiso University (January 2018).
 He is the author of "A Liturgical Theology of Primacy" in Primacy in the Church: The Office of Primate and the Authority of Councils.
 Deacon Nicholas received his doctoral degree from The Catholic University of America and M.Div. from St. Vladimir's Orthodox Theological Seminary.
-He has taught at The Catholic University of America, George Washington University, and at Holy Cross Greek Orthodox School of Theology.
+He has taught at Loyola Marymount University, The Catholic University of America, George Washington University, and at Holy Cross Greek Orthodox School of Theology.